ReMix: U.N. Squadron 'Forest Fire'

 My only comment is that after a few listens, it seemed kinda repetitive, but this is fairly catchy - it reminds me of the PS1 Mega Man X games for some reason with its synth driven energetic pace that isn't too fast paced.

-This is so midi it makes me sick, it feels like the theme from some 80's tv show.
+This is horribly midi, while also feeling like the theme from some 80's tv show (which is kinda nice, though).
 But the arrangement is nice.
-I wish there were more mixes of this game, there are some really nice tunes in it...
+There should be more mixes of this game, there are some really nice tunes in it...

 The main theme is really catchy.
 I'd keep the remix just for that, but the fact that it's pretty good is a really nice bonus.
 I could really imagine some cheesey 80's vocals to this (must resist urge).